NguyenVanTrieu/FullPageDashboard/README.md

   - Pi-version 2: File network
 ### Step 3: SSH to Raspberry
   - Get ip from: fullpageos.local or dashboard.local (Not work on Windown)
-  - SSH to Raspberry. (putty or ssh user@ip - ssh pi@pi, pass: raspberry)
+  - SSH to Raspberry. (putty or ssh user@ip - ssh pi@ip, pass: raspberry)
   - Clone https://github.com/duongdoan/FullPageDashboard to var/ www / html
 ### Step 4:
   - Access to URl: 192.../FullPageDashboard or 192.../iFullPageDashboard